amanzi/amanzi/test_suites/verification/flow/richards/steady-state/infiltration_1d/amanzi_infiltration_1d.rst

 This page is a summary of the first test case noted as the first line in Table 3 of that paper.
 It is three cases that are all "Steady-state flux in layered soil profiles".
-The difference between the three cases is the fact the first case a is loam over sand, b is sand over loam and c is clay over sand.
-The labeling of the case is based on the Figure 2. results so files and data associated with case 2a should match Fig 2. a in the Vanderborght paper.
+The difference between the three cases is as follows: case #1 is 0.5 m of clay and 1.5 m of sand;
+case #2 is 0.5 m of loam and 1.5 m of sand;
+case #3 is 1.5 m of loam and 0.5 m of sand.
+The results should match that in the Vanderborght paper.

 Model